 Continued or increased concern may lead to children receiving additional targeted interventions.
-This may include small group teaching or specific intervention programmes.
-These focused interventions are recorded on Intervention Plans by class teachers and teaching assistants involved with the target group.
-These interventions are regularly evaluated through pupil progress meetings.
-The SENCO, along with classroom staff, will monitor the impact that these interventions are having on the child's progress and attainment.
+This may include small group teaching or specific intervention programs.
+These focused interventions are monitored and tracked by class teachers and teaching assistants and are regularly evaluated through pupil progress meetings and discussions with the SENCO.

-If there is a concern that a child has not made expected progress after an intervention cycle or if there are ongoing concerns relating to the child's S.E.M.H (social, emotional and mental health), an initial Concerns form will be completed along with the child's parents/carers.
-After completion of the form a package of support will be discussed and may include addition to the SEND register.
+If there is a concern that a child has not made expected progress after an intervention cycle or if there are ongoing concerns relating to the child's S.E.M.H (social, emotional and mental health), an initial concern meeting will be held along with the child's parents/carers- a package of support will be discussed at the meeting and this may include addition to the SEND register.